-Welcome to the last RSG Live of 2018!
 This month we’re sharing 10 tips for music learners over the age of 55 because you’re never too old to learn something new.
-There’s also a great range of questions from our RSG students and live viewers.
+There’s also a great range of questions from our RGS students and live viewers.

-Make sure the quality of your guitar supports your learning journey
+1. Make sure the quality of your guitar supports your learning journey.

-Warm Up!
-Stretch your hands and fingers before playing
+3. Warm up!
+Stretch your hands and fingers before playing.

-Watch your back, have good posture while you play
+4. Watch your back, have good posture while you play.

 Questions Asked During the Session: